sebastiancarlos/beachpatrol/README.md

 While Python is a popular language for web automation, we decided for JavaScript to enable code sharing with the web extension.

+### Writing Playwright scripts for every task takes too long.

+You can use [Chromium DevDool's Recorder tab](https://developer.chrome.com/docs/devtools/recorder/reference) to record actions and export them as
+Puppeteer scripts, which use the same API as Playwright.

+Also, given Playwright's popularity, you can describe your task in natural language to an AI and ask for it as a Playwright script.
+With some practice, this should get you halfway to a working script.

 ## Project Status

 This project is in alpha.